GiG/open/docs/open-source/creating.md

 14. Had the project approved by the GiG Open Source Initiative Office
 15. Make sure you are committed to maintaining the project
 16. An open-source project should have an open-source pipeline.
 Include build and deploy badges in your README
-17. Make sure that artifacts that are produced by the project should be publicly accessible.
-Example: NuGet Packages, Docker Containers, npm packages, etc…
+17. Artifacts that are produced by the project should be publicly accessible.
+Example: NuGet Packages (nuget.org), Docker Containers (Docker Hub), npm packages (npmjs), Maven (Maven Central), RubyGems (RubyGems.org), pip Packages (pypi.org), etc…

 ## Commitment to project maintenance after going Open Source